Wednesday, April 29, 2009

 1 can Luncheon Meat (or any kind of meat loaf) sliced into rectangular pieces

-1 cup breading (or see breading recipe below)
+1 cup batter (or see batter recipe below)

 1 cup tempura breading